Living with an anxious dog can be challenging and a big worry for you. A dog vest can prove to be a positive choice to help a dog with anxiety.

 Your dog may be afraid of loud noises like fireworks and thunderstorms, or he may suffer from fear aggression whereby he is anxious around people and other dogs.
 Even if your dog is only mildly anxious, this can escalate over time.

-To manage anxious behaviour, as you progress through training, we have found wearing a dog vest helpful in reducing the symptoms of dog anxiety.
+To manage anxious behavior, as you progress through training, we have found wearing a dog vest helpful in reducing the symptoms of dog anxiety.

 Today, we are going to review the top five dog vests, so that you can make an informed choice as to which vest to purchase for your dog.